deepchecks/deepchecks/docs/source/user-guide/general/metrics_guide.rst

 For other computer vision tasks, you should implement a Deepchecks CustomMetric.
 A Deepchecks CustomMetric is an object that calculates a metric by accumulating information about the labels and predictions batch by batch, and then finalizes the metric computation once all batches have been processed.
-The metric must inherit from :class:`deepchecks.vision.metric_utils.CustomMetric` and implement the following methods:
+The metric must inherit from :class:`deepchecks.vision.metrics_utils.CustomMetric` and implement the following methods:
 ``reset``, ``update`` and ``compute``:
     * ``reset`` - Resets the metric to its initial state, resets any internal variables.
 Called by deepchecks before first call to the ``update`` method.